JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

     // I added this to enroll Marten in the Wolverine outbox .IntegrateWithWolverine()

-    // I also added this to opt into events being forwarded to
+    // I also added this to opt into events being forward to
     // the Wolverine outbox during SaveChangesAsync()
     .EventForwardingToWolverine();
 ```